 - Yogurt – I used Greek Yogurt, but you can also use regular non-Greek yogurt or dairy free yogurt of choice such as almond, coconut, oat milk based yogurts.
 Just be sure to read the notes, since other yogurts aren’t as thick as Greek Yogurt and need more powdered almond butter to thicken the frosting.

-- Unsweetened Powdered Almond Butter – Powdered Almond Butter (like this one from Barney Butter or this one from PB2) is a defatted powdered almond butter that’s low in fat, low calories and high in protein.
+- Unsweetened Powdered Almond Butter – Powdered Almond Butter (like this one from Barney Butter) is a defatted powdered almond butter that’s low in fat, low in calories and high in protein.
 Like powdered peanut butter, it’s meant to be mixed with water and spread onto toasts and the like, but we’ll be using it as a thickener for our “frosting” recipe.

 - Strawberry puree – you’ll need strawberry puree for this recipe.
 To make, blend fresh strawberries in a small blender.